 Let me share with you this insightful conversation I once had with a stranger.
 We were both at an airport, having some time on our hands before we could board our airplanes.
-She goes ‘we all know we shouldn’t be hogging on potato chips.
+She goes, ‘we all know we shouldn’t be hogging on potato chips.
 But I do!
-As a dietitian do you also feel like it, how do you deal with it?’
+As a dietitian, do you also feel like it sometimes, and more importantly, how do you deal with it?’

 - Love simplicity

 - Need routines

 - Am highly motivated to do the right thing

 Laziness is an admirable trait to have if you want to eat healthily.
 It is laziness that drives me to cook a one-pot meal in a pressure cooker versus deep frying fritters, standing the entire time in front of a hot stove, making it.
 Rather than fight laziness, I’ve found ways to use it to my advantage creatively.
 For instance, we keep cookies or other treats in the top cupboard, above the refrigerator, in our house.
 And for extra discouragement, I’ve put our water filter over the step-stool!
 It takes me a good fifteen minutes PLUS back-breaking hard work to get to that damn thing that I rarely ever eat what’s up there!!
 Storing it out of reach is such a foolproof method for me, you have to try to see what I mean.